sproutfund/field-guide/community-building/what-is-community-building.md

 _We never want people to feel unwelcome, unaware, or unclear.
 Rather, we want people to feel included, prepared, and informed.
 Which is why we seek to design accessible, engaging, and action-oriented experiences._

-Sprout has hosted hundreds of small- and large-scale events, from focus groups to multi-day festivals.
-While each event has its own goals and character, all Sprout events are guided by a series of principles that embody our comprehensive approach to experience design.
+Sprout hosted hundreds of small- and large-scale events, from focus groups to multi-day festivals.
+While each event has its own goals and character, all Sprout events were guided by a series of principles that embody our comprehensive approach to experience design.

 * 👐 **Inclusive**: Experiences should be community-based and accessible to all who want to participate.